-Many pay-per-user plans offer SCORM-compliance which may be part of the costs associated with a higher number of users.
-SCORM-compliant file-types can be more taxing.
-So if you’re producing SCORM-compliant courses with an authoring tool like Articulate then it could be more taxing on the hosting network rather than just video training and it could make sense why you’d pay by the user.
+Many pay-per-user plans offer SCORM and Tin Can API compliance which may be part of the costs associated with a higher number of users.
+SCORM or Tin Can compliant file-types can be more taxing.
+So if you’re producing compliant courses with an authoring tool like Articulate then it could be more taxing on the hosting network rather than just video training and it could make sense why you’d pay by the user.

 However pay-per-user plans start ramping up in price with very little users.